Stéphane Caillard

-Stéphane Caillard (born 1 October 1988) is an actress and comedienne.
-Since 1999, she has appeared in various films and drama series on French TV.
-In 2004, she played Camille Dassin, the daughter of Richard Bohringer in the TV series Doctor Dassin.
+Stéphane Caillard (born 1 October 1988 in Marseille, France) is a French film and television actress.
+Since 1999, she has appeared in various films and drama series on French television.
+In 2004, she played Camille Dassin, the daughter of Richard Bohringer's character in the TV series Doctor Dassin.
+In 2025 she played Leo in the Netflix film, Ad Vitam.

 Biography

 Caillard attended acting classes at INSAS Brussels and studied at the Asnières Studio-Theatre.
 In 2011, she appeared in Les Lyonnais, a film directed by Olivier Marchal.
 In 2012, she joined the Compagnie du Boramar in Collioure, with which she appeared in two plays by Molière.
 She won her first major role in 2015, playing Alma, one of the three heroines in the series La Vie devant elles, and then Julia Taro, in the TV series Marseille.